willhansen/kotlin/spec-docs/multi-declarations-in-parameters.md

 TODO
 - what is the Java name of this parameter: `(a, b): Pair<A, B>`?
   - maybe `a_b`
-- make components available in default parameter values
+- make components available in default parameter konstues
-- create locals for components, assign values (on nested decompositions, avoid calling the same component twice)
+- create locals for components, assign konstues (on nested decompositions, avoid calling the same component twice)
 - make sure that function expressions are inlined as well as lambda expressions

 ## IDE Changes